jonrau1/CodeArtifactVulnScanner/README.md

 5. (**Member Account**) If a software vulnerability is found, a finding containing information about the CVE, CVSS metadata, the software, and the owning Repository is created in the Member Account's Security Hub tenant.

-6. (**Member Account**) If configured, the Purging Engine within the Lambda Function invoked in Step 3 will remove the vulnerable package from CodeArtifact and an Informational finding will be created in Security Hub noting this.
+6. (**Member Account**) **WARNING THIS STEP WILL CHANGE SOON!**  If configured, the Purging Engine within the Lambda Function invoked in Step 3 will remove the vulnerable package from CodeArtifact and an Informational finding will be created in Security Hub noting this.

 7. (**Security Account**) All findings (in their Home Region) are pushed transparently into the Security Hub Master account.
 You can use this to collect all information about purged packages and vulnerable software in your organization.